ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 - He Level
 - Pressure

-There is a section on each below as well as how to se the communication settins.
+There is a section on each below as well as how to set the communication settings.

 ### Communication Settings